oauthstuff/draft-ietf-oauth-security-topics/recommendations.md

 In any case, the PKCE challenge or OpenID Connect `nonce` MUST be transaction-specific and securely bound to the client and the user agent in which the transaction was started.
-Authorization servers SHOULD detect and prevent the use of constant PKCE challenge or OpenID Connect `nonce` values.
+Authorization servers are encouraged to make a reasonable effort at detecting and preventing the use of constant PKCE challenge or OpenID Connect nonce values.

 Note: Although PKCE was designed as a mechanism to protect native apps, this advice applies to all kinds of OAuth clients, including web